Where I share my life stories, family hilarity, and other fleeting thoughts and moments.

 Nothing Can Trump My Birthday

-Join me for a trip (literally) down Mill Race Lane as I celebrate another year around the sun.
+Join me for a trip (literally) down Mill Race Lane as I demonstrate how a series of mistakes make for great storytelling.

 The Newest Angel In the Ethers